ytase/react-multistep-form/README.md

 `MultiStepForm` is the main component for the form.
 All its children MUST be `Step` components.
 Any other child will not be rendered.
 No parameter is required for MultiStepForm but it accepts several optional parameters:
 - `initialStep`: the first step to display before any user interaction.
 If `null`, the first step in order of appearance will be selected.
 Default: `null`
+- `component`: a custom component that you want to use for the layout of the form.
+Useful for instance to show the progress in the form or providing back  buttons etc. If not provided, the steps will just be rendered without any wrapper.
 - `initialState`: the initial values for the form.
 Default: `{}`
 - `onChange`: a function that will be called when any value in the form changes, with an object containing all the keys and values as a unique parameter.
 Default: `null`